the-full-stack/website/docs/course/2022/lecture-1-introduction.md

 **Full Stack Deep Learning (FSDL) is the course and community for people who are building products that are powered by machine learning (ML).**
-It's an exciting time to talk about ML-powered products, because ML is rapidly becoming a mainstream technology - as you can see in startup funding, job postings, and continued investments of large companies.
+It's an exciting time to talk about ML-powered products because ML is rapidly becoming a mainstream technology - as you can see in startup funding, job postings, and continued investments of large companies.

-FSDL was originally started in 2018, when the most exciting ML-powered products were built by the biggest companies.
-However, the broader narrative in the field was that very few companies were able to get value out of this technology.
+FSDL was originally started in 2018 when the most exciting ML-powered products were built by the biggest companies.
+However, the broader narrative in the field was that very few companies could get value out of this technology.

 Now in 2022, there's a proliferation of powerful products that are powered by ML.
 The narrative has shifted as well: There's standardization that has emerged around the tech stack - with transformers and NLP starting to seep their way into more use cases, as well as practices around how to apply ML technologies in the world.
-One of the biggest changes in the field in the past 4 years has been the emergence of the term **MLOps**.
+One of the biggest changes in the field in the past four years has been the emergence of the term **MLOps**.

 Why has the change been so rapid, you might ask?
-In addition to the field being more mature and research continues to progress, a big reason is that **the training of models is starting to commoditized**.
+In addition to the field being more mature and research continuing to progress, a big reason is that **the training of models is starting to become commoditized**.

 -   With tools like HuggingFace, you can deploy a state-of-the-art NLP or CV model in one or two lines of code.

 -   AutoML is starting to work for a lot of applications.

--   Companies are starting to provide models as a service, where you don't even have to download open-source packages to use it.
-You can just make a network call to get predictions from a state-of-the-art model.
+-   Companies are starting to provide models as a service where you don't even have to download open-source packages to use them.
+You can make a network call to get predictions from a state-of-the-art model.

 -   Many frameworks are starting to standardize around Keras and PyTorch Lightning.